canonical/gomaasclient/DEVELOPMENT.md

 ```

 Where
-- `type` is the kind of the change (e.g. feature, bug fix, documentation change, refactor).
+- `type` is the kind of the change.
+The following types are allowed:
+  - **feat**: A new feature
+  - **fix**: A bug fix.
+It SHOULD contain a reference to the corresponding bug.
+  - **refactor**: A code change that neither fixes a bug nor adds a feature
+  - **test**: Adding missing tests or correcting existing tests
+  - **chore**: Something that doesn’t fit the other possible types, e.g. updating external package references to a new minor version
+  - **docs**: Documentation only changes

 - `!` MUST be added if commit introduces a breaking change.
 - `description` is a brief summary of a change (try to keep it short, so overall title no more than 72 characters).
 - `footer` is detailed information about the change (e.g. breaking change, related bugs, etc.).